TkTech/chancy/README.md

 This project is designed to be simple and easy to use.

-- asyncio-first design with a synchronous API for convenience.
 - Fully-featured Jobs, with priorities, retries, timeouts, memory limits, future scheduling, and more.
 - Transactional job queueing.
 Jobs are only inserted into the database if the